FNNDSC/pftag/README.md

 There are several ways to use `pftag` in python module mode.
 Perhaps the simplest is just to declare an object and instantiate with an empty dictionary.
 Then call the object with the `tag` to process.

-If you wanted to set any other values in the declaration, use an appropriate dictionaryt.
-The dictionary keys are _identical_ to the script CLI keys:
+If you wanted to set any other values in the declaration, use an appropriate dictionary.
+The dictionary keys are _identical_ to the script CLI keys (_sans_ the leading `--`):

 ```python
 from pftag import pftag